How Have Ancient New Year’s Traditions Influenced Festivities Today?

 Dragon dance on Chinese New Year.
 (BigStockPhoto)

-The use of the lunar calendar, a calendar dating to the second millennium BC, means that the Chinese New Year usually falls in late January or early February on the second new moon after the winter solstice.
-The Chinese have linked each year to one of the 12 animals represented in the zodiac: the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, or pig.
+The use of the lunar calendar, a calendar dating to the second millennium BC, means that the Chinese New Year usually falls in late January or early February, on the second new moon after the winter solstice.
+The Chinese have linked each year to one of the 12 animals represented in the zodiac : the rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, or pig.
+In 2021, the Chinese New Year falls on February 12th and it is the year of the ox.

 - Humans Have Been Making New Year’s Resolutions for Over 4,000 Years